belenirureta/GAMES/README.md

 * Simulate flux variations (induced by rotation, phase angle, etc.)
 * Use real population models to generate the streak properties

+**How to use:**

+* asteroidGenerator.py injects the asteroids into the FITS images.
+* FITS2PNG.py converts the FITS to PNG images.
+This is useful for many machine-learning applications.

 Created at IPAC (Infrared Processing and Analysis Center), Caltech.
 Author: Belén Yu Irureta-Goyena
 Date: September 2023